Are you European? Do you like memes? How about parodies? Remixes?

 Buckle up for a complicated story of copyright laws and prepare to be outraged.

 Never Miss Out.
 Don’t get blocked out of your favorite websites.
-Become a Ghostie to bypass geo-blocking and anonymously access content from all over the world.
+Become a Ghostie and retain your digital freedom while securing your online privacy.
 Use it on up to 7 devices at the same time, anywhere you want.

 Copyright in the Digital Age